Education

 - Political Theory in the Ancient World

-- CLAS 107 Greek Civilization and Its Legacy
+- CLAS 107- Greek Civilization and Legacy

 Harvey Yunis is an eminent scholar of Greek rhetoric, tragedy, and political thought.
 His book Taming Democracy (1996) concerns theories of democratic political rhetoric that arose in fifth- and fourth-century BCE Athens, which was followed by a series of widely used annotated editions of original Greek texts by Demosthenes and Plato.
 Together with Robin Waterfield, he also published a new standard translation of Aristotle’s Rhetoric.
 His current research and teaching interests concern the nature of political discourse in Greco-Roman antiquity, the rise of artistic prose literature in ancient Greece, and the development of rhetoric from antiquity to the Middle Ages.
 He has recently completed work on the first edition of papyrus fragments of Demosthenes’s On the Crown (§§271-83) from the third century BCE, now the oldest extant manuscript of Demosthenes by two centuries.
 Additionally, he is working on political normativity in Aristotle and the aesthetics of Athenian political speech, and together with Henriette van der Blom, he is editing a volume covering Ancient Rhetoric to 350 CE as part of the Cambridge History of Rhetoric.